 Newborns are often sleepy as they feed and may fall asleep at the breast or bottle.
 If your newborn is a particularly efficient eater, you might have time for a quick snuggle and diaper change before another it’s time for another nap!

 As your newborn grows, she’ll be able to stay awake a little longer.
-Around 6 to 8 weeks, a newborn’s wake window extends to about 60 minutes and a 3 month old wake windows can be up to 90 minutes.
+Around 6 to 8 weeks, a newborn’s wake window extends to about 60 minutes for a 2-month old wake window and a 3 month old wake windows can be up to 90 minutes.

 Make sure to follow your baby’s sleep cues while watching the clock to get them down at the optimal wake window for sleep.